mezcel/printf-time/README.md

 ### Inspiration:

 This is the 5th program language version in my Rosary App series.
-Features used in this app are based on previous other versions of the app.
+A GCC CLI application and a Gtk3 application.

 Previous versions were:
 * [C#/MySql/.NET](https://github.com/mezcel/rosary.net) (a WinForm and a WPF/WCF version),